Compares hardships in life to living in a Desert.

 Wilderness roaming, when will it end?

-But I noticed, some walk with purpose and determination
+But I noticed that some walk with purpose and determination

-They stick to the highway and don’t turn to byways
+They stick to the highway and don’t turn onto byways

-They rest under shade from the midday heat
+They rest under the shade from the midday heat

 They reach their destination in under a week.